JackKelly/hypergrib/design.md

 - Store `.idx` files locally?
 - Convert `.idx` files to a more concise and cloud-friendly file format, which is published in a bucket?
 - Put all the `.idx` data into a cloud-side database?
+- Put all the `.idx` data into a local database?
+DuckDB?
 - We probably want to avoid using a manifest file, or putting metadata for every GRIB message into a database, because we want to scale to datasets with _trillions_ of GRIB messages.
 See https://github.com/JackKelly/hypergrib/discussions/14